kiba/Writings/fac/chp3_new_partner.md

 **Day 120**

 I felt prepared.
 I put explosive on the breaching shaft, including two levels.
 I made sure to produce more than enough war machines to storm the surface in large numbers, as well construction units to start building defenses.
-I have enough heavy infantry(Rin engineered a model) to cover the floor as well.
+I have everything I need to defend the lower level all the way to evacuation route.

 Let's do this.